City Pier A

-Pier A (also known as City Pier A) is a pier in the Hudson River at Battery Park in Lower Manhattan, New York City.
-It was built from 1884 to 1886 as the headquarters of the New York City Board of Dock Commissioners and the New York City Police Department (NYPD)'s Harbor Department.
-Pier A is the only remaining masonry pier in New York City.
-Above the pier is a two- and three-story building designed by George Sears Greene Jr., with a clock tower facing the Hudson River.
+Pier A, also known as City Pier A, is a pier in the Hudson River at Battery Park in Lower Manhattan, New York City.
+It was built from 1884 to 1886 as the headquarters of the New York City Board of Dock Commissioners (also known as the Docks Department) and the New York City Police Department's (NYPD) Harbor Department.
+Pier A, the only remaining masonry pier in New York City, contains a two- and three-story structure with a clock tower facing the Hudson River.
 The pier is a New York City designated landmark and is listed on the National Register of Historic Places (NRHP).

-The building atop Pier A is generally two to three stories tall, except for a four-story clock tower at the southwestern corner of the building.
-The original structure is two stories tall and extends west into the Hudson River.
+The building atop Pier A was designed by George Sears Greene Jr. The original structure is two stories tall and extends west into the Hudson River; the clock tower at the southwestern corner of the building.
 The eastern, or inshore, end of Pier A was constructed in 1900 and expanded to three stories in 1904.
 The pier itself is composed of a concrete deck supported by girders.
-The building originally contained offices for the NYPD and Docks Department, which were subsequently converted into restaurant spaces.
+The building originally housed offices for the NYPD and Docks Department, which were subsequently converted into restaurant spaces.

 The Department of Docks started constructing the pier in July 1884; although the pier deck was completed in 1885, the building was not finished until early 1886.
 The NYPD occupied Pier A until 1955, while the Department of Docks relocated to the Battery Maritime Building in 1959.
 The New York City Fire Department (FDNY) used the pier from 1960 to 1992 as a fireboat station.
 Following a failed attempt to demolish Pier A as part of the development of Battery Park City in the 1970s, the structure was added to the NRHP and became a city landmark.
 Mayor Ed Koch selected Wings Point Associates to redevelop Pier A in 1988, but the redevelopment was stalled for the next two decades.
 Pier A was temporarily used as a commuter ferry landing after the September 11 attacks.
 After the Battery Park City Authority leased Pier A in 2008, it was renovated into a restaurant called Harbor House, which operated from 2014 to 2020.